-From release 1.2.8, the reference implementation of Caplin Trader Client is installed with a Permissioning Auth Module and Demo Permissioning DataSource adapter.
-This software is configured during the installation process.
-If you have an earlier release of Caplin Trader Client, then you must manually install and configure these components as described in the following sections.
+From release 1.2.8, the reference implementation of Caplin Trader is installed with a Permissioning Auth Module and Demo Permissioning DataSource adapter.
+This software is configured during the Caplin Trader installation process.
+If you have an earlier release of Caplin Trader, or your client application is not based on Caplin Trader, then you must manually install and configure these components as described in the following sections.